-Before you book a Special Uplift, have you tried the Zero Waste Scotland Re-use Helpline 0800 0665 820.
-Give them a call to see if your item can be re-used.
+Before you book a Special Uplift, have you tried the Zero Waste Scotland Re-use Line www.reuseline.com.
+Visit the website to check if there is a local organisation that can re-use your item.

 Once you have completed the form and payment has been made for a standard uplift, or an inspection is required, please ensure these items are out ready.
 An inspector or the waste collection team aim to attend within 10 working days.
 However, this timescale is only a guide, which means it could take longer than the 10 working days.

 Zero Waste Scotland

 If your item is still in good condition, why not check if Zero Waste Scotland’s Re-use Line could help you arrange a collection?
 The Re-use Line provides a list of local charities and social enterprises who collect items to sell on to support the work they do in the community.
 They can accept a range of bulky items, including furniture in a re-useable condition, soft furnishings such as sofas, mattresses and armchairs that have fire regulation labels attached and electrical items such as washing machines, fridges and cookers in good working order.
 Visit www.reuseline.com find the organisations that can collect and contact them directly to donate your items.
 Please be advised only items the organisations think they can sell will be uplifted, so unfortunately collection cannot be guaranteed.

 What can be collected as part of a standard uplift

 - bags (containing items such as old clothes, shoes, books, toys etc, but you must specify what is in the bags)

 - packaging and boxes